Create custom document extractor in the Cloud Console

 Now that you have labeled this example document, you can assign it to the training set.

-In the left-hand panel, you can see that 1 document has been assigned to the training set.
+The left-hand panel shows that 1 document has been assigned to the training set.

 In this guide, you are provided with pre-labeled data.

-From the Data split dropdown list, select Auto-split.
-This will automatically split the documents to have 80% in the training set, and 20% in the test set.
+From the Data split list, select Auto-split.
+This automatically splits the documents to have 80% in the training set, and 20% in the test set.
+Leave Import with auto-labeling unchecked.

 Click Import.
 The import might take several minutes to complete.

-When the import is finished, you will see the documents on the Train tab.
+When the import is finished, the documents will appear on the Train tab.

 Now that you have imported the training and test data, you can train the processor.
 Because training might take several hours, make sure you have set up the processor with the appropriate data and labels before you begin training.

-Click Train New Version.
-Enter a name for this processor version, such as
+Version name field, enter a name for this processor version, such asmy-cde-version-1

-.(Optional) Click View Label Stats to see information about the document labels.
+.(Optional) Click View Label Stats to find information about the document labels.
 That can help determine your coverage.
 Click Close to return to the training setup.

-Click Start training.
-You can see the status on the right-hand panel.
+Start training You can check the status on the right-hand panel.

 You can also re-run the evaluation against a different test set or processor version.